nheidner/renergy-js/src/markdown/en/one-column-pages/calculation.md

   Current power consumption approx. 100, 300 or 500 MW / Anno.

-   Calculated price : 4,4 Eurocent per KW.
-This will be paid by the company who takes the power.
+   It is a fixed price per KWh for the consumer.

   Alternatively: Electricity compensation at 18 Eurocent per KW can be delivered; household waste to plant at 0,00 EUR / t.
 This price could be made variable ( up or down ) in relation to the upper conditions of input from waste and the price of electricity.